ausmeyer/intro-biostats-epi/index.md

 --- &radio2
 ## Question #12

-What is the absolute risk reduction of having a female physician?
+Controlling for physician characteristics as before, what is the absolute risk reduction of having a female physician?

 1. _0.0042_
 2. 0.0142